 Green thumbs make for great minds

-The Zorniger Environmental Lab is the heart of our campus, a learning space where every single division can learn, explore and live immersive learning.
-This lab celebrates the vital relationship between humans and the environment.
-Students plan, cultivate and harvest their minds and our land, sharing seeds and the fruit of their harvest across the Miami Valley community.
+The Zorniger Environmental Lab is the heart of our campus, a learning space which celebrates the vital relationship between humans and the environment.
+Students in every division explore through this space, cultivating their minds and sharing the fruits of their harvest across the Miami Valley community.

 “I want students to think about how to be good stewards to the earth.
 It’s more immersive to have the students learning directly from plants than reading about them in a book.
 It’s also a great opportunity for students to develop a greater level of responsibility beyond themselves.”